KnowageLabs/Knowage-Server/doc/admin/sanity.md

 ## Network Interfaces Up and Open

-SpagoBI uses Servlet Application Container (Tomcat), 8080 is the default port.
+Knowage uses Servlet Application Container (Tomcat), 8080 is the default port.

 [Top](#top)

 ## Databases

-SpagoBI uses a JDBC connection therefore it can uses every Database with a JDBC driver.
+Knowage uses a JDBC connection therefore it can uses every Database with a JDBC driver.
 The All In One version contains a [HSQL DB](http://hsqldb.org), inside a folder.
-It runs when SpagoBI runs.
-Other versions (not All I One) of SpagoBI run normally with an external database, usually a MySQL database.
-To check if a MySQL instance is running with SpagoBI database run these commands:
+It runs when Knowage runs.
+Other versions run normally with an external database, (e.g MySQL DB).
+To check if a MySQL instance is running with Knowage database run these commands:

 Run mysql client: